Skip to main content

 Essential oil safety

 Only use oils explicitly labeled “food grade,” “GRAS,” or “for internal use.”
-Citrus oils are virtually all cold-pressed (not solvent extracted), but the real risks with non-food-grade product are oxidized limonene from poor storage, missing food-grade certification documentation, and — for cold-pressed bergamot specifically — high furanocoumarin content.
+Do not use aromatherapy oils in sports bottles.
+Citrus oils are usually cold-pressed, but the real risks with non-food-grade product are oxidized limonene from poor storage, missing food-grade certification documentation, and — for cold-pressed bergamot specifically — high furanocoumarin content.
 Dose strictly: 1-2 drops maximum per 500ml.
 Overdosing causes mucosal irritation and a chemically abrasive taste.

 The stevia/monk fruit polyol trap